B.S. in Human Nutrition

 Advanced Education

 Many students advance their education in the field with a Master's of Science in Nutrition and Food Systems from our department.
-This MS program is designed to educate graduate students on how food systems impact diet and wellness and to further their clinical nutrition knowledge.
-We offer three options for pursuing your degree including a traditional MS program, the University Scholars Program, and a fully online option.
-Review the Graduate Degrees page for more information.
+This M.S. program is designed to educate graduate students on how food systems impact diet and wellness and to further their clinical nutrition knowledge.
+We offer three options for pursuing your degree: a traditional M.S. program, the University Scholars Program, and a fully online option.

-The Martin-Gatton College of Agriculture, Food and Environment offers specialized advising services for students planning to attend professional school (Medicine, Dentistry, Pharmacy, Law, etc.) after graduation.
-In addition to helping students fulfill foundational coursework, the college's pre-professional advisor also helps student secure relevant experience such as internships, volunteer opportunities and job shadowing positions.
-Learn more about pre-professional advising.
+The Martin-Gatton CAFE offers specialized advising services for students planning to attend professional school (Medicine, Dentistry, Pharmacy, Law, etc.) after graduation.
+In addition to helping students fulfill foundational coursework, the college's pre-professional advisor also helps students secure relevant experience such as internships, volunteer opportunities and job shadowing positions.

 Department of Dietetics and Human Nutrition